livz/livz.github.io/_posts/2018-02-01-BoE-I-smell-a-rat.md

 ## Overview

 Recently Bank of England published a series of challenges on the [CyberSecurityChallenge UK website](https://pod.cybersecuritychallenge.org.uk).
 The first two of them are more interesting and realistic.
 I'll post the description and short answers below.
-Please avoid looking at the solutions and first analyse the artefacts and find the clues!
+Please avoid looking at the solutions and first analyse the artefacts and find the clues yourself!

 ## Scenario